terryma/snoocore/cookies.md

 });
 ```

-If you specify the login options in the initial config, it can be used without options:
+`reddit.login()` can be used without options if the information is specified in the initial config:

 ```javascript
 var reddit = new Snoocore({